rustyqt/zilgraph/README.md

     ~/zilgraph$ bokeh serve --dev --show dash

-Doployment in the production environment is recommended using an nginx reverse proxy in front of the bokeh server.
+For deployment in the production environment it is recommended using an nginx reverse proxy in front of the bokeh server.
 Start the bokeh server for zilgraph production environment with:

     ~/zilgraph$ bokeh serve --show dash --allow-websocket-origin="zilgraph.ddns.net"